 - 5 cups Water

-- ¾ cup Brown sugar add to your taste
+- ¾ cup Brown sugar (Add sugar to your taste)

 Instructions

-- Then, wash 1 cup of green mung beans and put them into instant pot.
+- Then, wash 1 cup of green mung beans (8 oz) and put them into an instant pot.

-- After that, add 5 cups of water into pressure cooker.
+- After that, add 5 cups of water into the pressure cooker.

 - Add the soaked seaweeds into the instant pot.
 Close the lid and vent.
-Push manual button and adjust time to 45 minutes at high pressure.
+Push the manual button and adjust time to 45 minutes at high pressure.
 Then, quick release pressure.
+(Be careful when you do the quick release pressure.)

 - Put ¾ cups of brown sugar.
 (You can add more sugar to your taste.)
-Mix them well.
-It’s ready to serve as warm or refrigerate them to serve as cold.
+Mix it well.
+It's ready to serve as warm or refrigerated to serve as cold.

 Notes